yuvalmGS/gigaspaces-wiki-jekyll/xap97/pessimistic-locking.markdown

 - Update the object within the space.
 You may update multiple objects.
 - Commit the transaction.
 This will happen automatically when the transactional method will be completed.

+{%endvbar%}

-{% exclamation %} Having the above executed at the space side via [Executor Based Remoting](./executor-based-remoting.html) or [Task Executors](./task-execution-over-the-space.html) is highly recommended.
-This will shorten the transaction time period since all space operations will be executed against a colocated space.
+{% tip %} Having the above executed at the space side via [Executor Based Remoting](./executor-based-remoting.html) or [Task Executors](./task-execution-over-the-space.html) is highly recommended.
+This will shorten the transaction time period since all space operations will be executed against a colocated space. {%endtip%}

 # Example